Reueel/App/README.md

-Take data from OpenAQ send it to MQTT, and in another file take data send to that MQTT from many sources and display it on website
+Periodically take data from OpenAQ send it to MQTT, and in another file take data send to that MQTT from many sources and display it on website.
+Both files to be put into docker containers and run from there.